The following are some details about brushing and flossing that

 If you are medicated (taking antibiotics) before dental treatment,

-you check with your physician, cardiologist or orthopedist before
+check with your physician, cardiologist or orthopedist before using

 Water piks have come into favor again after years of sitting

-Some units come with attachments (Pik Pocket) that make flushing the
+units come with attachments (Pik Pocket) that make flushing the

 periodontal pockets feasible.
 You can get rid of food debris in

 hard-to-reach areas (around and under bridges, orthodontic braces),

 but water piks will not remove plaque.
 They should only be used

 in conjunction with brushing and flossing.
 I have seen a decrease

 in bleeding gums in patients who use an oral irrigator regularly.

-Again, if you need to be premedicated before
+Again, if you need to be premedicated before dental visits, consult

-Gels are preferred when using an automatic toothbrush, to reduce splattering
+are preferred when using an automatic toothbrush, to reduce splattering

 and foam.
-The main question should be: Does it contain
+The main question should be: Does it contain fluoride?

-as pastes that will reduce calculus (tartar) formation.
+pastes that will reduce calculus (tartar) formation.
 The fact is,

 they will reduce calculus, but only above the gumline.
 Calculus

 that forms above the gumline is strictly cosmetic.
 Tartar-control

-pastes do not affect calculus formation below
+pastes do not affect calculus formation below the gumline where

 Tooth-whitening pastes in general have little lasting effect